til-ai/til-25/README.md

 Submitting your model for evaluation is simple: just build your Docker image and push it!
 You can find a more detailed tutorial in the [Wiki]().
 (TK link)

 You'll first want to `cd` into the directory you want to build.
-Then, build the image using Docker, remembering to tag it with your team name and the challenge type.
+Then, build the image using Docker with an image name and (optionally) an image tag.
 Finally, run `til submit` to submit your image for evaluation.

 ```bash